open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 ```

 If you enable the `prometheusCR` (set `spec.targetAllocator.prometheusCR.enabled`
-to `true`) in the `OpenTelemetryCollector` CR, you will also need to define the
+to `true`) in the OpenTelemetryCollector CR, you will also need to define the
 following roles.
-These give the Target Allocator access to the `PodMonitor` and
+These give the Target Allocator access to the PodMonitor and
-`ServiceMonitor` CRs.
-It also gives namespace access to the `PodMonitor` and
+ServiceMonitor CRs.
+It also gives namespace access to the PodMonitor and
-`ServiceMonitor`.
+ServiceMonitor.

 ```yaml
 - apiGroups: